saltcorn/saltcorn/README.md

 ### Dev server

-cd to your saltcorn repository clone, then then run this in shell:
+cd to your saltcorn repository clone, then run this in shell:

 `npm run tsc; while [ 1 ]; do SALTCORN_NWORKERS=1 saltcorn serve --dev;done`